NVSL/QuadClass-Resources/labs/Sensing-And-Control/README.md

 1. Commit an updated version of `quad_firmware.ino` and `remote_firmware.ino`.

-Once you've committed everything, create a tag called "sensing-and-filtering" Be sure to make it an "annotated" tag and push it to your repo (https://git-scm.com/book/en/v2/Git-Basics-Tagging).
-Verify that it is visible on github.

 #### Demo your work:

 1. Demo your clean orientation measurements for the TA.